Australian slaughterhouses exposed for cruelty (14 so far)

 The slaughterhouses listed here were exposed by a number of different organisations.
 Aussie Farms does not take any credit for the investigations conducted by other organisations, and the opinions expressed here do not necessarily represent the opinions of those organisations; nor are these organisations affiliated in any way with Aussie Farms.
 Unless otherwise stated, the footage and/or photographs pertaining to each investigation were sent anonymously to the specified organisation.

-Owned by: Huon Valley Meat Co - James Lord State: TAS Exposed: October 2017 by Animal Liberation Tasmania & Aussie Farms Status: Open and operating
+Owned by: Huon Valley Meat Co - James Lord State: TAS Exposed: October 2017 by Animal Liberation Tasmania & Aussie Farms Status: Closed

 Cradoc Hill Abattoir is the third Tasmanian slaughterhouse to be exposed in a year.
 Owned by Huon Valley Meat Co, the hidden camera footage shows terrified animals trying to escape, improper stunning techniques and physical and verbal abuse of cows, sheep and pigs.
 Outside behind the slaughterhouse, large piles of rotting carcasses, organs, severed heads and other body parts are left to rot.